NSCN (IM) terror funding case: NIA makes large recovery

 The case relates to terror funding of NSCN (IM) wherein funds were being taken by the cash courier Alemla Jamir from Delhi to Nagaland on the instructions of Icrak Muivah wife of Muivah, General Secretary of NSCN (IM).

-Searches conducted at the houses of Alemla Jamir led to recovery of 04 bullet proof jackets, 28 prohibited ammunition of 7.62, 9MM and 12 bore, one Drone along with batteries, 07 bottles of expensive foreign liquor, uniform articles of Naga Army, pistol holsters, magazine pouches, prohibited wildlife articles, incriminating diaries, photographs, digital devices including Chinese smart phones, video recorder, spy cam, sony hard disk, pen drives, memory cards, recorded audio cassettes, and laptop.
+Searches conducted at the houses of Alemla Jamir led to recovery of 04 bulletproof jackets, 28 prohibited ammunition of 7.62, 9MM and 12 bore, one Drone along with batteries, 07 bottles of expensive foreign liquor, uniform articles of Naga Army, pistol holsters, magazine pouches, prohibited wildlife articles, incriminating diaries, photographs, digital devices including Chinese smartphones, video recorder, spycam, sony hard disk, pen drives, memory cards, recorded audio cassettes, and laptop.

-Certain incriminating documents and insurgency related literature have also been recovered during the search.
+Certain incriminating documents and insurgency-related literature have also been recovered during the search.